SohamMalakar/Generics-in-C/README.md

 }
 ```

-So, it's clear that the generated code is valid C code.
+So clearly, the generated code is valid C code.

 ## Samples